thall-git/terraform-and-aws-fargate/README.md

 # AWS Fargate + Terraform Example (Beginner Friendly)

-This repository provides a **fully documented, production-quality example** of how to deploy:
+This repository provides a example on how to deploy:

 - A VPC with two public subnets
 - An Internet Gateway and a public route table
-- A security-hardened Application Load Balancer
+- An ELB Application Load Balancer
 - An ECS Cluster (Fargate)
 - A Fargate Task Definition running nginx
 - Dynamic HTML showing the task’s private IP
 - Auto-Scaling using CPU and ALB Request Count
 - Optional CloudWatch logging (toggle via variable)

-The goal is to help beginners understand **every moving part** of an ECS Fargate deployment.
+The goal is to help beginners understand an ECS Fargate deployment (nginx + autoscaling + serverless)

 ---